nuovo/spreadsheet-reader/README.md

-**spreadsheet-reader** is a PHP spreadsheet reader that differs from others in that my mailgoal for it was efficient data extraction that could handle large (as in really large) files.
-So far I cannot definitely say that it is CPU, time or I/O-efficient but at least it won't run out of memory (except maybe for XLS files).
+**spreadsheet-reader** is a PHP spreadsheet reader that differs from others in that the main goal for it was efficient data extraction that could handle large (as in really large) files.
+So far it may not definitely be CPU, time or I/O-efficient but at least it won't run out of memory (except maybe for XLS files).

 So far XLSX, ODS and text/CSV file parsing should be memory-efficient.
 XLS file parsing is done with php-excel-reader